FedEx quarterly profit falls 14%

-(Reuters) - FedEx Corp (FDX.N) reported a 14.3% drop in first-quarter profit on Tuesday, as the U.S. package delivery company grapples with a slowing economy and the U.S.-China tariff war.
+Sept 17 (Reuters) - FedEx Corp reported a 14.3% drop in first-quarter profit on Tuesday, as the U.S. package delivery company grapples with a slowing economy and the U.S.-China tariff war.

 The company’s shares were down nearly 7% in after-market trading.